Contrast

 Can I refer someone else?

 Yes.
-If you know someone who might benefit from coming along, please feel free to share this information or contact us to book on their behalf.
+If you know someone who might benefit from coming along, please feel free to share this information.

 What if I’m nervous about attending?